Steve McDonald (Coronation Street): Storylines

-Steve was married to Karen Phillips (Suranne Jones) twice.
-During his separation from Karen in 2003, he had a one-night stand with Tracy Barlow (Kate Ford), consequently making her pregnant.
-Tracy gave birth to their daughter Amy (Holly Bowyer and Rebecca Pike), although she initially was named Patience by Roy Cropper (David Neilson) when he was deceived into believing Amy was his daughter.
-Tracy later decided she wanted to bring up her daughter herself, and revealed that Steve was the baby's father on Steve and Karen's second wedding day.
-Karen was horrified but later forgave him.
-Tracy was persistent in causing disruption for Steve and Karen which continued throughout 2004, until Steve ended his relationship with Karen on Christmas Day, admitting it was getting too much for him.
-In March 2005, he briefly dated single mother Louise Hazel, but the dalliance soon fizzled out partly due to Tracy's presence.
-For a brief period, he dated Tracy, intending to get parental responsibility for Amy, rather than having feelings for Tracy.
-Tracy became aware of Steve's scheme and attempted to prevent Steve having access to Amy.
-The case went to court where Steve was granted legal rights to see his daughter.
+Steve marries Karen Phillips (Suranne Jones) twice.
+During his separation from Karen in 2003, he has a one-night stand with Tracy Barlow (Kate Ford), consequently making her pregnant.
+Tracy gives birth to their daughter Amy (Holly Bowyer and Rebecca Pike), although she initially is named Patience by Roy Cropper (David Neilson) when he is deceived into believing Amy is his daughter.
+Tracy later decides she wants to bring up her daughter herself, and reveals that Steve is the baby's father, on Steve and Karen's second wedding day.
+Karen is horrified but later forgives him.
+Tracy is persistent in causing disruption for Steve and Karen, which continues throughout 2004, until Steve ends his relationship with Karen on Christmas Day, admitting it is getting too much for him.

+In March 2005, he briefly dates single mother, Louise Hazel, but the dalliance soon fizzles out partly due to Tracy's presence.
+For a brief period, he dates Tracy, intending to get parental responsibility for Amy, rather than having feelings for Tracy.
+Tracy becomes aware of Steve's scheme and attempts to prevent him from being able to see Amy.
+The case went to court where Steve is granted legal rights to see his daughter.

 Steve starts dating former StreetCars employee Ronnie Clayton (Emma Stansfield), a local gangster's estranged wife.
-Ronnie tries to frame him and Les Battersby (Bruce Jones) when she accidentally ran down a pensioner in her taxi, but she was eventually caught.
-Steve's alibi for the crime was that he spent the night with his new business partner Lloyd's girlfriend Kelly Crabtree (Tupele Dorgu).
-This led to the temporary closure of Street Cars when Lloyd refused to work with Steve.
-Lloyd eventually forgave Steve for his deception and they reopened the business.
-Later that year, Steve bought The Rovers Return pub from Fred Elliott (John Savident) and installed Liz as landlady and stepfather Vernon Tomlin (Ian Reddington) as cellarman.
+Ronnie tries to frame him and Les Battersby-Brown (Bruce Jones) when she accidentally runs down a pensioner in her taxi, but she is eventually caught.
+Steve's alibi for the crime is that he was spending the night with his new business partner Lloyd's girlfriend, Kelly Crabtree (Tupele Dorgu).
+This leads to the temporary closure of StreetCars when Lloyd refuses to work with Steve.
+Lloyd eventually forgives Steve for his deception, and they reopen the business.
+Later that year, Steve buys The Rovers Return pub from Fred Elliott (John Savident), and installs Liz as landlady, and stepfather Vernon Tomlin (Ian Reddington), as cellarman.
 Steve takes Amy (now played by Amber Chadwick) after Tracy is sentenced to 15 years in prison for the murder of her boyfriend Charlie Stubbs (Bill Ward).

 After proposing to Becky Granger (Katherine Kelly), he organises a quick wedding.
 Many people disapprove of them marrying because Becky had been engaged to Jason Grimshaw (Ryan Thomas) just before she accepted Steve's proposal.
 Steve bans Liz and Lloyd Mullaney (Craig Charles) from the wedding after they bet on whether the ceremony would go ahead.
 In the end, Becky turns up late for the ceremony drunk, rendering her unable to carry out the nuptials.
 Steve then brings her home in disgrace.
 The following day, Becky wakes up and, believing that she has been married, hunts for her ring; however, Michelle reveals all in the pub.
 She later leaves Steve after admitting that it would never work.
 They later reconcile and begin plans for another wedding.